West Liberty Foods

 West Liberty Foods, L.L.C. is a farmer-owned food company headquartered in West Liberty, Iowa.
-Recognized as one of the top 50 protein processors in North America, the company has the capacity to produce over 650 million pounds of food products per year across four facilities.
-According to The National Provisioner, West Liberty Foods is the 34th largest meat and poultry processor in the United States.
+Recognized as one of the top-50 protein processors in North America, the company has the capacity to produce over 650 million pounds of food products per year across four facilities.
+According to the National Provisioner, West Liberty Foods is the 34th-largest meat and poultry processor in the United States.

-West Liberty Foods meat and poultry products can be found in grocery stores and restaurant chains nationwide.
-West Liberty Foods has four locations: West Liberty, Iowa; Mount Pleasant, Iowa; Tremonton, Utah; and Bolingbrook, Illinois.
+West Liberty Foods meat and poultry products can be found in grocery stores and restaurant chains nationwide, and has four locations: West Liberty, Iowa; Mount Pleasant, Iowa; Tremonton, Utah; and Bolingbrook, Illinois.

 Information

-The company primarily provides meat for other marketing brands, producing 90% of its product for customers while selling only 10% under the West Liberty Foods brand name.
+The company primarily provides meat for other marketing brands, producing 90% of its product for customers, while selling only 10% under the West Liberty Foods brand name.
 In addition to slaughtering turkeys, the company produces prepared beef, chicken, pork, and turkey products.
 Company revenue has grown rapidly with US$65 million in sales during 1997, $120 million in 2000, and $200 million in 2003.
 Most recently, West Liberty Foods posted $442 million in revenue for 2006, making the company the 56th-largest meat-packing company by sales in the United States.
 Much of the company's sales come from large nationwide foodservice customers, and as of 2006, was Subway's largest supplier of sliced sandwich meat, providing the franchise with more than 1 million pounds per week.
-As a result of servicing national customers, the company is inspected more than other food manufacturers.
-West Liberty Foods' three plants have been ISO 14001 certified for meeting environmental management standards, and the West Liberty plant was the first turkey-processing plant in the United States to receive this certification.
+As a result of serving national customers, the company is inspected more than other food manufacturers.
+Three of West Liberty Foods' plants have been ISO 14001 certified for meeting environmental management standards, and the West Liberty plant was the first turkey-processing plant in the United States to receive this certification.